 The studio’s founder, Thomas Heatherwick, comes from a background immersed in materials and making.
 His curiosity and passion for problem-solving matured into the studio’s current design process, where every architect, designer, landscape architect, and maker is encouraged to challenge and contribute ideas.
 Positive and pragmatic, the studio’s team is composed of collaborators whose role is to listen, question, and then lead the conception and construction of special and unusual places.
 Ingenuity and inspiration are used to make projects that are affordable and buildable.

-March & White
+March and White Design

-March & White is a global interior design firm based in London, New York, and Los Angeles.
+March and White Design is a global interior design firm based in London, New York, and Los Angeles.
 Thanks to years’ worth of experience in the luxury sector, they understand the speed at which it changes.
 True to their mission to remain relevant through reinvention, they are now renowned as the experts in modern luxury.
 “Experience-Centric Design” is the unique process they have pioneered to integrate the human story into every space.

 With a focus on health, wellness, and technology, each project begins fresh, like a story, unfolding with a coherent vision that closes the circle between ideation and conclusion to form a complete narrative.
 Their unique ability to anticipate world trends and apply holistic thinking to the needs of the client and end-user has earned them the reputation of creating meaningful spaces that both reflect and shape how we live, work, and play.
 Beyond design, they create places with a real sense of experience.